Tony Martin (British singer): Reunion with Iommi and Black Sabbath re-releases

 In January 2016 Martin announced on his Facebook page that he "was greeted by Tony Iommi VERY warmly" at the unveiling of the Cozy Powell memorial (also attended by Neil Murray) and that they may work together again.
 Shortly after Iommi himself announced his intention to work with Tony Martin again.
 Iommi said: "We've held back on the reissues because of the current Sabbath thing with Ozzy, but they will certainly be happening.
 I'd like to do a couple of new tracks for those releases [Headless Cross and Tyr] with Tony Martin.
-I'll also be looking at working on Cross Purposes and Forbidden."
+I'll also be looking at working on Cross Purposes and Forbidden."In January 2024 Tony Iommi confirmed that the Martin-era box set was coming out in May 2024.
+The box set entitled Anno Domini 1989–1995 was finally released on 31 May 2024 and it includes four of five albums from the 1987–1997 Martin-era of the band, with Headless Cross (1989), Tyr (1990) and Cross Purposes (1994) all remastered, and Forbidden (1995) remixed by guitarist Tony Iommi.

 Personal life

-In August 2015, Martin married his wife Carol.
+In August 2015, Martin married his wife Carole.

-On a religious level, Martin has claimed to be a non-believer.
-In a Myspace blogpost, he calls his choice to release a Christmas single "a kind of strange thing considering i dont believe there's a Christ", but goes on to explain that the song - titled "Who Put the Devil in Santa" - says that none of the Christmas message works, and in the first few lines writes that the promise of a man called Jesus "No ones seen and doesn't seem to exist".